Jewelry uses EPFL technology to turn light into words

 At first glance, the gold and diamond rings created by THE RAYY look like normal pieces of jewelry.
 But shine light on them, and you’ll see they are in fact extraordinary.
 “The rings’ surface appears smooth, but it is actually structured extremely precisely so as to reflect light in a certain way and form words.
 Artificial light works, but the words appear best with sunlight,” says Romain Testuz CEO of Rayform, the startup behind THE RAYY brand.

 This unique method for sculpting light was developed by scientists at EPFL’s Computer Graphics and Geometry Laboratory, headed by Mark Pauly.
 Professor Pauly was studying caustics, or the way light rays reflect off a surface and form patterns on another surface.
 This is the effect we see when we look at a swimming pool, for example, or through a glass of water.
-Testuz came up with the idea behind the jewelry when he was a Master’s student in Pauly’s lab: “We wondered if it would be possible to control the caustic – that is, to manipulate the reflection so that instead of random patterns, we could create precise images like pictures, words or symbols,” says Testuz.
+Romain Testuz came up with the idea behind the jewelry when he was a Master’s student in Mark Pauly’s lab: “We wondered if it would be possible to control the caustic – that is, to manipulate the reflection so that instead of random patterns, we could create precise images like pictures, words or symbols,” says Romain Testuz.

 Rayform’s founders were inspired by the light patterns reflecting off the bottom of a swimming pool.
 Photo credit: iStock